Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Introduction

-\hangindent=6mm (1) We present a new transformation rule, called {\it differential replacement}, based on the introduction of suitable {\it difference predicates}, which play a role similar to that of lemmas in inductive proofs.
-We prove that the combined use of the fold/unfold transformation rules for CHCs~\cite{EtG96} and the differential replacement rule is {\it sound}, that is, if the transformed set of clauses is satisfiable, then the original set of clauses is satisfiable.
+\hangindent=6mm (1) We extend the transformational approach by proposing a new rule, called {\it differential replacement}, based on the introduction of suitable {\it difference predicates}, which play a role similar to that of lemmas in inductive proofs.
+We prove that the combined use of the fold/unfold transformation rules~\cite{EtG96} and the differential replacement rule is {\it sound}, that is, if the transformed set of clauses is satisfiable, then the original set of clauses is satisfiable.

 \hangindent=6mm (2) We develop a transformation algorithm that removes ADTs from CHCs by applying the fold/unfold and the differential replacement rules in a fully automated way.

 \hangindent=6mm (3)~{Due to the undecidability of the satisfiability problem for CHCs, our technique for ADT removal is incomplete.
 Thus, we evaluate its effectiveness from an experimental point of view, and in particular we discuss the results obtained by the implementation of our technique in a tool, called {\sc AdtRem}}.
 We consider a set of CHC satisfiability problems on ADTs taken from various benchmarks which are used for evaluating inductive theorem provers.
 The experiments show that {\sc AdtRem} is competitive with respect to Reynolds and Kuncak's tool that augments the CVC4 solver with inductive reasoning~\cite{ReK15}.